influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/administration/logs.md

 that file.
 You can override this location by setting the variable `STDERR` in the file `/etc/default/<node-type>`.

-For example, if on a Data node `/etc/default/influxdb` contains:
+For example, if on a data node `/etc/default/influxdb` contains:

 ```bash
 STDERR=/dev/null